Become a Certified Long-Term Care Ombudsman

 Ombudsman Services of San Mateo County, Inc schedules quarterly Volunteer Information Sessions.
 We would encourage you to attend one of these sessions which will give you more information about our volunteer program and how you can get involved and it will also give you a chance to ask any questions you may have.

-If you have any questions or concerns, please don’t hesitate to contact Sherine Elamad, Volunteer Coordinator by phone or email.
+If you have any questions or concerns, please don’t hesitate to contact Twila Dependahl, Volunteer Coordinator by phone or email.

 You need to have a passion for working with elders – not as projects, but as people deserving of respect and quality care.
 All else flows from that central point.